 Bear in mind that you also need to agree to reasonable adjustments for a disability and have a responsibility to look after all workers’ occupational health.

 Working time refers to time spent performing a role.
-This can include training and travelling, if it’s visiting clients or related to performing the job – but not travelling to and from the office.
+This can include training and travelling, if it’s visiting clients or related to performing the job – but not travelling to and from the workplace.

 Specific rules for some jobs